cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town, along with a selection of delicious pastries.
+We serve the best coffee in town with a cozy atmosphere to enjoy.

+## Features
+- Different varieties of coffee
+- Fresh pastries
+- Comfortable sitting area

 ## Our Menu
 - Espresso